 What I'm Working On Getting Better At

 - Always striving to get better at communication.
 In particular, I want to get better at leading with candour in what I say (and not veer towards "Ruinous Empathy").
+I'm currently reading Leadership is Language by David Marquet which is tremendously helpful, and trying to develop how I ask and phrase questions.

 - I'd like to learn more about strategy and higher-level engineering management.